sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-dns-client-interfaces-interface-dnsserversearchorder-ipaddress-key.md

 # Key

-`Key` specifies a unique key for the domain name.
+`Key` specifies a unique key for the [IpAddress](microsoft-windows-dns-clientinterfacesinterfacednsserversearchorderipaddress.md).

 **Note**
--   This element does not appear in the **Properties** pane of Windows System Image Manager (Windows SIM) until you add [DomainName](microsoft-windows-dns-clientdnssuffixsearchorderdomainname.md) to the answer file.
+-   This element does not appear in the **Properties** pane of Windows System Image Manager (Windows SIM) until you add [IpAddress](microsoft-windows-dns-clientinterfacesinterfacednsserversearchorderipaddress.md) to the answer file.

--   The value for `Key` is added to the answer file as an attribute of the [DomainName](microsoft-windows-dns-clientdnssuffixsearchorderdomainname.md) element.
-The attribute `wcm:keyValue` is used to identify each unique domain name.
-For example, you can specify three different domain names by using `Key` values of **1**, **2**, and **3**.
+-   The value for `Key` is added to the answer file as an attribute of the [IpAddress](microsoft-windows-dns-clientinterfacesinterfacednsserversearchorderipaddress.md) element.
+The attribute `wcm:keyValue` is used to identify each unique IP Address.
+For example, you can specify three different IP addresses by using Key values of 1, 2, and 3.